soloway24/InvoiceAutomation/README.md

 3. All JPA annotations for establishing relationships between entities are omitted - they are explained in comments instead.
 4. Entity annotations on entities are omitted in order not to cause compilation errors (not everything is configured for entities).
-5. Repo, service and controller are omitted for Tariff.
-They should be designed as those of other entities that need CRUD operations.
+5. Repo, service and controller are omitted for Tariff and PaymentBankingInfo.
+They should be designed (if they need) as those of other entities that need CRUD operations.
 6. Validation of incoming parameters in methods is omitted.
+7. PayPal is only a one example of various payment platforms that can be used.
+8. For Autowiring I'm using lombok and @RequiredArgsConstructor because Constructor Injection is better than Field Injection as it doesn't use reflection, and it's much easier for a developer to notice that a class has too many dependencies when they use a Constructor with lots of parameters.